From the first novel in the ELYSIUM'S PASSAGE series: THE ASCENT

 ‘All metaphors aside, are you trying to tell me I appear as a ghost?
 This is not Halloween, you know.’

-‘As for you, not your body, it’s impossible to die since the soul knows no such thing as death, except for the illusion of how it may seem for those who chose darkness over light.
-But we’ll talk about that later.
+‘As for you, not your biological body, it’s impossible to die since the soul knows no such thing as death, except for the illusion of how it may seem for those who chose darkness over light.
+But we can talk about that later.
 Time and space are not the same limiting factors in this dimension; there is no obstruction to your spirit body’s agility when teleporting or engaging in other modes of spiritual experience.’

 ‘Remember, this immortal body of yours is not limited to the earth plane,’ Mo said.
 ‘Did you know there are several exotic names for the spirit body that have emerged in various cultures over the centuries?’